Modern Slavery Act statement

 Guiding principles: these make clear to colleagues the role we have to play in addressing the environmental and social challenges that face our world.
 Weaving sustainability into the fabric of our growth strategy and operations, developing our environmental, social and governance (ESG) strategy based on five key priorities—content, colleagues, communities, climate and environment, and governance.
 Within these guidelines we state our opposition to slavery and human trafficking, both in our business and in our supply chain.

-3. Due diligence
+3. Supplier due diligence

 We undertake due diligence when considering taking on new suppliers and regularly review our existing suppliers.
 This includes: